-If you haven't heard of brown butter , today a world will open up before you.
-Brown butter, also called noisette butter, hazelnut butter, brown butter, or toasted butter, is the ingredient that works wonders in any recipe, whether in pastries or savory recipes, and it's super easy to make.
-Brown butter levels up any recipe you make with it (some people call it "liquid gold" for a reason!).
+If you haven't heard of brown butter , today a whole new world will open up for you.
+Brown butter, also called noisette butter, hazelnut butter, golden butter , brown butter or toasted butter, is the ingredient that works wonders in any recipe, whether baking or savoury recipes, and it's super easy to make.
+Brown butter levels up any recipe you make with it (there's a reason some people call it "liquid gold"!).

-Most popular in France and known there as beurre noisette or brown butter in English, it takes its name from the aroma it contains (it takes on an incomparable hazelnut flavor ) and from its color (the butter turns a toasted color).
+Very popular in France and known there as beurre noisette or brown butter in English, it takes its name from the aroma it contains (it has an unrivalled hazelnut flavour ) and its colour (the butter turns a toasted colour).

 Today I'm going to tell you how to toast butter to make the popular Beurre noisette and how to use it.
-It will take you 5 minutes to prepare it and you will be surprised by everything you can do with it!
+It will take you 5 minutes to prepare it and you'll be amazed at all you can do with it!

 How to make brown butter